devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/README.md

 ## What you can do with it

-- Run PX4 SITL in **lockstep** with a deterministic Julia plant.
+- Run PX4 SITL in **lockstep** with a deterministic Julia-owned plant, environment, powertrain, and contacts.
+- Define aircraft, uORB boundaries, timelines, and missions in **TOML** (see `src/Workflows/assets/aircraft/iris_default.toml`), then run them via clean workflows.
-- Record a PX4 run, then **replay the exact same inputs** to compare integrators/models without closed-loop divergence.
+- Record a PX4 run once, then **replay the exact same inputs** to compare integrators/models without closed-loop divergence.
+- Inject deterministic scenarios and faults (arm/mission, wind disturbances, motor/battery faults) and capture ordered logs.
+- Sweep integrators or model variants in replay and export summary CSVs for regression tracking.
-- Run standalone **verification problems** (analytic + invariants) to catch numerical regressions.
+- Run standalone **verification problems** (analytic + invariants) without PX4 to catch numerical regressions.

 ## Quickstart (recommended: from a PX4 tree)